jakewalsh90/Terraform-Modules-Azure/azure-domain-controllers/readme.md

 1. A Resource Group for Identity
 2. A KeyVault for the automatically generated Passwords - note, this is only in the Primary Region.
-3. An availability set for Domain Controllers
+3. An Availability Set for Domain Controllers
-4. 2x Domain Controllers IaaS Virtual Machines
+4. An Identity VNET and Subnet
-5. Supporting Resources
+5. 2x IaaS Virtual Machines to be used as Domain Controllers